 It sometimes happens that you can’t make a choice between two or three finalist systems, any of which meets your demands.

 “To settle on a product, make a list of your requirements, including the number of learners, and send it to the vendors.
 LMS user-friendliness, features, availability in cloud or not, implementation timeframe, support and maintenance, final license cost — all of these play a crucial role in identifying the right LMS.
 Compare the responses and select the vendor whose terms suit you best.”

-You can try iSpring Learn LMS right now.
-Get a free 14-day trial, which is a fully functional version of iSpring Learn.
+Are you looking for a learning platform that’s easy to use but powerful?
+Try iSpring Learn LMS now!
+Get a free 30-day trial that’s a fully functional version of iSpring Learn.
 It allows you to try out all the features of the learning platform without spending a cent.

-We would like to express our gratitude to the following LMS experts for sharing their expertise and helping with this article:
+We would like to express our gratitude to our experts for sharing their expertise on how to choose an LMS and helping with this article:

 Mona Shaker, an LMS expert and e-Learning consultant with wide experience in e-Learning.
 Mona provides technical consulting services for different educational institutes and training centers in the Middle East and Europe.
 She has helped multiple organizations find the perfect Learning Management System that met their business needs.
 Mona also consults with customers to support LMS deployments